xtexChooser/git-mirrors/TEAMS.md

 ## Devops

-Purpose: The team cares for the resources that Forgejo depends on (CI, static web site hosting).
-The team has administrative access to all repositories involved in the CI/CD pipelines (code, releases, website, etc.).
+Purpose: The team cares of all the technical resources that Forgejo depends on (hardware, CI, static web site hosting, social media etc.).
+It helps all other teams to use those resources by installing, upgrading or migrating them when needed.
+If a resource becomes unavailable, it will help restore it in a functional state.

 Accountability:

 * Fix problems that prevent the resources that Forgejo depends on from running.
+* Keep the [credentials to access the resources](https://codeberg.org/forgejo/forgejo/src/branch/forgejo/CONTRIBUTING/SECRETS.md) in a safe place and share them with the teams that need them.

 Team members: